browserengineering/book/book/invalidation.md

 other interactions require changing the layout tree yet need to be as smooth as possible.

 One good example is editing text.
 People type pretty quickly, so even a few frames' delay is distracting.
 But editing changes the HTML tree and therefore requires changing the layout tree to reflect new text.
 Currently, that forces our browser to rebuild the layout tree from scratch, which can drop multiple frames on complex pages like this one.
-Try, for example, typing into this input box in our toy browser:
+Try, for example, loading this chapter in our toy browser and typing into this input box:

 <input style="width:100%"/>

+You'll find that it is *much* slower than in a real browser.

-Typing into an `input` element could be special-cased,[^no-resize] but there are other text editing APIs that can't be.
-For example, the `contenteditable` attribute makes any element editable:
+Typing into an `input` element could be special-case optimized,[^no-resize] but there are other text editing APIs that can't be.
+For example, the `contenteditable` attribute makes any element editable:[^amazing-ce]

 [^no-resize]: The `input` element doesn't change size as you type, and
     the text in the `input` element doesn't get its own layout object, so the layout tree is actually the same after each edit.

+[^amazing-ce]: The contenteditable attribute is pretty amazing, since you can set it on any element on any web site, and thereby turn it into a living document.
+In fact, this is how we implemented the "typo" feature for this book: type `Ctrl-E` (or `Cmd-E` on a Mac) to turn it on if you haven't tried it yet).
+The source code is [here](/feedback.js); see the `typo_mode` function.

 ::: {.demo contenteditable=true}
-Click on this <i>formatted</i> <b>text</b> to edit it.
+Click on this <i>formatted</i> <b>text</b> to edit it, including rich text!
 :::

 Let's implement `contenteditable` in our browser---it's a useful